avelino/liquidluck/docs/theme.rst

 Filters
 ---------

-Filter is an important concept in `Jinja Template`_.
+Filter is an important concept in Jinja_.

 Default Filters
 ~~~~~~~~~~~~~~~~